Artifactory Security

 Tip

-To avoid text errors, we recommend dragging and dropping the PEM file into the designated area
+To avoid text errors, drag and drop the PEM file into the designated area.

 📘